SlimeVR/SlimeVR-Tracker-ESP/README.md

   * Specify `IMU_MPU6500` in your `defines.h` to use without magnetometer in 6DoF mode.
   * Experimental support!
 * BMI160 (IMU_BMI160)
-  * Using Mahony sensor fusion of Gyroscope and Accelerometer
+  * Using sensor fusion of Gyroscope and Accelerometer.
-  * See *Sensor calibration* below for info on calibrating this sensor.
+  * **See Sensor calibration** below for info on calibrating this sensor.
+  * Calibration file format is unstable and may not be able to load using newer firmware versions.
   * Experimental support!
+  * Support for the following magnetometers is implemented (even more experimental): HMC5883L, QMC5883L.
 * ICM-20948 (IMU_ICM20948)
   * Using fusion in internal DMP for 6Dof or 9DoF, 9DoF mode requires good magnetic environment.
   * Comment out `USE_6DOF` in `debug.h` for 9DoF mode.